DrOgres/electric-state/README.md

 v0.23.0
 - UI: Added button to reset Health and Hope to maximums
+- UI: Damage can be applied to targeted tokens via chat card.

 v0.22.0
 - Changed Usable item UI to make use consistent with rollable items now clicking the item name will use it